This course is a design studio concerned with the strategic transformation of existing built environments and landscapes.

 We work with an ethos of sustainable spatial development that requires two things: 1) transformations of the built environment must be based on existing qualities and potential and preserve and reuse existing resources; 2) the local people must be involved in the development process of these transformations.

-Through fieldwork – usually a week on site – the students first investigate current challenges, local qualities, resources and development potentials in a larger study area.
+Through fieldwork – usually a week on site (6-8 days which may include a weekend) – the students first investigate current challenges, local qualities, resources and development potentials in a larger study area.
 On this basis, they identify relevant sites for design interventions and formulate design problems and visions, which they then translate into a design brief that serves as the basis for designing strategic physical and programmatic interventions at selected locations.

 MSc Programme in Landscape Architecture

-After completing the course, the students will have gained theoretical and methodological insight and practical experience in designing strategic transformations of existing built environments and landscapes, specifically in a rural context.
-They will be able to use this theoretical and methodological knowledge and their practical experience critically and reflectively for the analysis of strategic transformation projects and in their own design work.
+At the end of the course, the students will have elaborated a strategic landscape project.
+They will have gained theoretical and methodological insight and practical experience in designing strategic transformations of existing built environments and landscapes, specifically in a rural context.

 The students gain an understanding of theoretical concepts and methodological approaches for the design of strategic transformations and their possible effects on contemporary rural built environments and landscapes.
 They also acquire empirical knowledge about rural transformation in Denmark and current transformation issues in rural areas.